fhormoz/caviar/README.md

 ### Output

 OUTFILE_1_set - causal SNP in GWAS

-OUTFILE_1.log - colocalization p-value for GWAS

 OUTFILE_2_set - causal SNP in eQTL

-OUTFILE_2.log - colocalization p-value for eQTL

-OUTFILE_1_post - p-values for each SNP and CLPP values in GWAS
+OUTFILE_1_post - Causal posterior probability for each SNP in GWAS

-OUTFILE_2_post - p-values and CLPP for SNPS in eQTL
+OUTFILE_2_post - Causal posterior probability for each SNP in eQTL

-OUTFILE_col - p-values/CLPP for each SNP to be colocalized
+OUTFILE_col - The Colocalization posterior probability (CLPP) for each SNP.

 ### Debugging